opensearch-project/OpenSearch/build-scripts/README.md

 Usage: build-scripts/build-and-push-docker-image.sh [args]

 Arguments:
--n NAME         [required] Tarball name.
+-a ARCHITECTURE [Optional] Target architecture (amd64 or arm64), default is host arch.
 -r REVISION     [Optional] Revision qualifier, default is 0.
 -h help
 ```

-The script will stop if the credentials are not set, or if any of the required parameters are not provided.
+The script will stop if the credentials are not set, or if the expected tarball is not found.

 This script is used in the `5_builderpackage_docker.yml` **GitHub Workflow**, which is used to automate the process even more.
 When possible, **prefer this method**.